plenoptic-org/plenoptic/docs/tutorials/introduction.md

 <div class='render-user render-presenter'>

-- The `LuminanceGainControl` model adds a nonlinearity, gain control.
+- The {class}`~plenoptic.models.LuminanceGainControl` model adds a nonlinearity, gain control.
 This makes the model harder to reason than the first two models.
-- This model divides the output of the `CenterSurround` filter with an estimate of local luminance (the output of a larger Gaussian filter), which makes the model completely insensitive to absolute pixel values.
+- This model divides the output of the {class}`~plenoptic.models.CenterSurround` filter with an estimate of local luminance (the output of a larger Gaussian filter), which makes the model completely insensitive to absolute pixel values.
 It now cares about contrast, rather than luminance.
 - This is a computation that we think is present throughout much of the early visual system.

 </div>